Full-Time Faculty Positions

 Required Documents

 DePaul draws students of many backgrounds and cultures in a diverse urban setting.
 We are interested in recruiting and maintaining a diverse faculty.
-Members of all underrepresented groups, women, veterans, and persons with disabilities are invited and encouraged to apply.
+Members of all underrepresented groups, women, veterans, and persons with disabilities are encouraged to apply.
 DePaul University offers equal employment opportunities to all persons in accordance with applicable federal, state, and local EEO laws.
 Positions are contingent upon available budgetary resources.

 Apply at